AfterSpencer/zip_to_android/README.md

 # Dependencies

 Android Debug Bridge (adb) must be located in /usr/local/bin.
-I suggest installing it from [Homebrew](http://brew.sh/) by running `brew install android-platform-tools`in terminal after Homebrew is installed.
+The application will prompt for install of brew and adb if it is not installed.